kiwilapa/looplab/README.md

 # looplab

-Its Theme made by using HTML, CSS, Bootstrap and jquery.
+Its a Theme made by using HTML, CSS, Bootstrap and jquery.

 To open project: download this project into your system and then go to the project directory and click on 'index.html' file.